 A golden diaphragm is the first feature of the Rode NT1A Anniversary you should know about.
 Self Noise of only 5 dB (A) impresses people as well.
 The NT1A operates like a true condenser which is definitely a step forward.
 Maximum SPL of 137dB would allow you to successfully scream into it.
 The sensitivity figure is complicated for this thing: -31.9dB re 1 Volt/Pascal (25.00mV @ 94 dB SPL) +/- 2 dB @ 1kHz, but you get it, the mic’s sensitive.
 And as the pic shows, you get a lot more than a mic: a studio grade pop shield, a shock mount, a premium 20-feet microphone cable, dust cover, and an instructional DVD full of recording tips.

 - low self-noise;

 - price $250;

 - more than a mic in the package.

 Aston Origin Studio

-Once in a while, we revolt against flood of Chinese products.
+Now and again, we revolt against the flood of Chinese products.
 Aston Origin Studio is designed and built in the UK.
-Maybe that’s the reason for built-in pop filter (it works, though).
+Maybe that’s the reason they made a built-in pop filter (it works, though).
 It utilizes one inch (1 inch) gold evaporated capsule.
 The capsule is connected to circuitry without any transformers.
 Pad Switch of -10dB and low-cut filter at 80Hz add more good words about hardware.
-A novel non-linear voltage/current source rectification provide controlled amplification and smooth audio.
+A new non-linear voltage/current source rectification provides controlled amplification and smooth audio.

 No worries, the package includes a power supply (AC-MC800G) and all the necessary accessories.
-6AU6 vacuum tube is not there for vacuum cleaning either.
-The sensitivity is naturally high at -33dB/Pa.
+6AU6 vacuum tube is there for vacuum cleaning.
+The sensitivity is naturally high – at -33dB/Pa.
 The directivity is selectable between omni-directional or cardioid.
-Dynamic range of 113 dB suffices.
+The dynamic range is of 113 dB suffices.